The Succulent Plant Page goes to Families of Succulent Plants goes to

 Name: Latin maxima = largest

-This robust shrubby plant has larger leaves than other members of the genus and spreading fibrous roots to scavenge scarce rainfall.
-The ends of the woody branches bear large, opposite blue-green leaves with a triangular cross-section and reddened tips in full sun.
+This robust shrubby succulent plant has larger leaves than other members of the genus and spreading fibrous roots to scavenge scarce rainfall.
+The ends of the woody branches bear large, opposite blue-green succulent leaves with a triangular cross-section and reddened tips in full sun.
 The relatively-small purple flowers have a central cone of staminode filaments and stamens.
 Flowers are produced freely and can cover the shrub.

 Widely distributed from Southern Namibia to the Western Cape and Eastern South Africa.
-This plant grows at modest elevations of up to 2600 ft above sea level, resisting frost and fires.
+This succulent plant grows at modest elevations of up to 2600 ft above sea level, resisting frost and fires.

 go to index Stomatium Schwantes 1926